-One of four standard digital sample rates (32, 44.1, 48 and 96 kHz) can be selected for the AES-1 digital output.
-The output sample rate can also follow the incoming sample rate on the digital input, or lock to the External AES Sync Input sample rate.
+One of four standard sample rates (32, 44.1, 48 and 96 kHz) can be selected for the AES-1 digital output.
+The output sample rate can also follow the incoming sample rate on the AES input, (Sync to Input) or lock to the External AES Sync Input when Sync to Ext if Av (available) is also selected.
+If the External Sync signal fails, AES-1 will revert to the selected internal sample rate.
+Sync automatically returns to external as soon as a valid signal is present.
+Note: The output sample rate for the AES-2 digital output is also adjustable by using hardware jumpers on the internal Omnia-6ex Use and Operation Manual - V: 1.20

-Note: The output sample rate for the AES-2 digital output is also adjustable by using hardware jumpers on the internal SRC (Sample Rate Converter) board (see Pg.59).
-AES-2 can also be locked to whatever the AES-1 Output is set to, as well as synchronized to AES-1 if it is being synchronized by an external AES3 source.
+SRC (Sample Rate Converter) board (see Pg.
+60).
+AES-2 can also be locked to whatever the AES-1 Output is set to, as well as synchronized to AES-1 if it is being synchronized by an external AES/EBU source.